GuideMeDev/guide_me_ros/README.md

 sudo apt install git
 ```
 sometimes you will need this command instead
-> [!WARNING] DON'T USE BOTH INSTALLATIONS UNDER ANY CIRCUMSTANCES!
+> [!WARNING] DON'T USE BOTH git INSTALLATIONS UNDER ANY CIRCUMSTANCES!
 ```bash
 sudo apt install git-all
 ```